 Our Lady of the Rocks

 Off the shore from Perast is a small island called Our Lady of the Rocks.
 This island was built by Perast citizens throwing rocks into the water to make enough land to construct a church.
-This tiny island only holds a church and Monastery; however, both these buildings are stunning, and the inside is a museum that contains historical and significant artifacts.
+This tiny island only holds a church and Monastery; however, both these buildings are stunning, and the inside is a museum with historical and significant artifacts.

 Day 2: Coastal Towns | 3 Days In Montenegro – Places to visit in Montenegro